Resolving Extreme Jet Substructure: Low-Level Jet Constituent Models

 \subsection{Transformers}

 Like the PFN, the Transformer~\cite{transformer} model also operates on the low-level jet constituents.
-Transformers are characterized by the use of the self-attention mechanism, which learns to focus on the parts of the input sequence which the model deems important, to extract meaningful representations of the input sequence.
-Similar to the PFN, this mechanism is agnostic to the input length and invariant to the input ordering, and is thus well-suited to the low-level constituent input.
+Transformers are characterized by the use of the self-attention mechanism, which learns to focus on the parts of the input sequence that the model deems important, to extract meaningful representations of the input sequence.
 With self-attention layers, Transformer models and its variants achieve state-of-the-art performance in a variety of sequence data modeling tasks~\cite{devlin2019bert, gpt2, lewis2019bart}, and in applications to particle physics tasks with inherent symmetries~\cite{Fenton:2020woz,Shmakov:2021qdz}.
 In our application, we employ the Encoder model from the Transformer in~\cite{devlin2019bert}, which has a stack of multiple attention vectors computed in parallel to increase the expressiveness of the network.

 A grid search of the hyperparameters of the Transformer finds that the best structure for the network has four transformer layers, with hidden size of 256 and intermediate dimension of 128.
-For computational efficiency, we focus our search on smaller architectures compared to the ones used in the original paper \cite{transformer, devlin2019bert}.
+For computational efficiency and to compare networks of similar complexity (see Table~\ref{tab:ModelSummaries}), we focus our search on smaller architectures compared to the ones used in the original paper \cite{transformer, devlin2019bert}.
 A summary of the Transformer model is given in Table~\ref{tab:ModelSummaries}.